rvk01/google-oauth2/README.md

 * Create credentials for a "Installed application"
 * And use the Client ID and Client secret in the example application

-Currently the provided credentials do work for the test-application.
+~~Currently the provided credentials do work for the test-application.~~
+The provided credentials do not work anymore.
+You need to register your own.

 Note: The sope for composing mail `https://www.googleapis.com/auth/gmail.compose` is not enhough to mail via smtp.
 Smtp access requires full mail-access.